-Directional lanes for arterial streets separated by raised island.
+- Directional lanes for arterial streets separated by raised island.
 Flowline width for one direction.
 Each traveled way is a crowned street.
-Therefore, clear lane taken as 5' either side of crown Clear lane taken as center of traveled way in each direction.
+Therefore, clear lane taken as 5' either side of crown - Clear lane taken as center of traveled way in each direction.

-2 Minor storm criteria does not apply to street templates with roadside ditches those streets where the "controlling criteria" is the right of way.
+Minor storm criteria does not apply to street templates with roadside ditches - If drainage easement is located adjacent to street ROW, then adjust "allowable depth" for those streets where the "controlling criteria" is the right of way.